100 signatures reached

 Please push the Federal Aviation Association to require airlines to provide designated wheelchair accessible spaces on every commercial aircraft, which will allow passengers to remain safely seated in their personal wheelchairs.

 Why is this important?

-Dear President Trump and Congressional Leaders:
+Dear President Biden and Congressional Leaders: